Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Introduction

-The remainder of this paper is organised as follows: the next section describes the relevant work, Section 3 presents the architecture of the PVAE and PVAE-BERT models, various experiments and their results are given in Section 4, Section 5 discusses the results and their implications and the last section concludes the paper with final remarks.
+The remainder of this paper is organised as follows: the next section describes the relevant work, Section 3 presents the architecture of the PVAE and PVAE-BERT models, various experiments and their results are given in Section 4, Section 5 discusses the results and their implications and the last section concludes the paper with final remarks\footnote{Our code is available at \url{https://github.com/oo222bs/PVAE-BERT}.}.